courtois-neuromod/anat-processing-book/source/index.md

 To cite this article:

->M. Boudreau, A. Karakuzu, A. Boré, K. Zelenkovski, B. Pinsard, K. Zelenkovski, E. Alonso-Ortiz, J. Boyle, P. Bellec, J. Cohen-Adad.
+>M. Boudreau, A. Karakuzu, A. Boré, B. Pinsard, K. Zelenkovski, E. Alonso-Ortiz, J. Boyle, P. Bellec, J. Cohen-Adad.
 Longitudinal stability of brain and spinal cord quantitative MRI measures.
 2023 (in preparation)